ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * _Produce and consume data.
 Support for different languages - show Java library_

 This tutorial guides you through the steps to quickly start using {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential, and then producing and consuming data.
-Additionally, you'll learn how to connect {{site.data.keyword.mon_full_notm}} and {{site.data.keyword.at_full}}, and optionally how to use Kafka Connect or ksqlDB.
+Additionally, you'll learn how to connect {{site.data.keyword.mon_full}} and {{site.data.keyword.at_full}}, and optionally how to use Kafka Connect or ksqlDB.
 Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.
 {: shortdesc}

 Follow these steps to complete the tutorial: {: ui}